brotzeit/rustic/README.md

 If you are running `lsp-mode`, you can view errors through your lsp client with `lsp-ui-flycheck-list`.

-In case you want to see clippy lints with flycheck, you can activate this checker.
+In case you want to see clippy lints with flycheck, you can activate this checker and use the command `flycheck-list-errors`

 ```elisp
 (push 'rustic-clippy flycheck-checkers)